 Careers / Further study

 Bristol Law School has over 40 years' experience of training students heading into the solicitors' profession, who are now working in a range of legal careers.
 This includes working as partners in City law firms, in small high-street practices undertaking criminal defence work, and in-house counsel, for example.
 Our graduates secure roles in many different law firms practising many different types of law.

 Our new SQE Prep course prepares you to undertake the SQE exams you must pass to qualify as a practising solicitor, equipping you with skills and knowledge you'll need to secure a role in the legal profession.

 Some of our Law School students have secured a training contract/legal work before undertaking our courses, some combining legal work.
-Others benefit from our award-winning University Careers Service, where you can access advice including CV clinics, careers talks, 'ask the experts' events and mock interviews, to help you stand out from the competition.
+Others benefit from our award-winning Careers Service, where you can access advice including CV clinics, careers talks, 'ask the experts' events and mock interviews, all to help you stand out from the competition.

 You will need to have:

-- An Honours degree (minimum 2:2)
+- An honours degree (minimum 2:2)